NORWAY 2 WEEK ITINERARY

 - Norway National or Constitution Day held in nearly every Norwegian village, town and city (17th May)

-- Viking Festival at Avaldsnes (falling on the second weekend of June over 4 days)
+- Viking Festival at Avaldsnes (falling on the second weekend of June)

 - Skudeneshavn Festival (first week of July)